Causal Representation Learning from Network Data: Results

-\name performs comparably to CMVAE-multihot, emphasizing the benefit of incorporating structured context.
-Notably, this comparable performance is achieved with a more compact parameterization, as \name avoids parameter inflation introduced by large multihot encodings (Appendix Table~\ref{tab:parameter}).
-In other words, even with fewer parameters, \name's encoding of structured knowledge yields comparable predictive performance on double interventions (and stronger performance on single interventions).
+\name{} performs comparably to CMVAE-multihot, emphasizing the benefit of incorporating structured context.
+Notably, this comparable performance is achieved with a more compact parameterization, as \name{} avoids parameter inflation introduced by large multihot encodings (Appendix Table~\ref{tab:parameter}).
+Even with fewer parameters, \name's encoding of structured knowledge yields comparable predictive performance on double interventions.

-Compared to VGAE, the presence of a causal decoder in \name significantly improves its ability to generalize to novel intervention combinations, leading to higher R\textsuperscript{2} and lower RMSE and MMD.
-These results strongly indicate that the synergy between the GNN's encoding of structured context and the causal decoding in \name is critical for accurately and efficiently modeling and generalizing to complex, previously unseen interventions.
+Compared to VGAE, the presence of a causal decoder in \name{} significantly improves its ability to generalize to novel intervention combinations, leading to higher R\textsuperscript{2} and lower RMSE and MMD.
+These results strongly indicate that the synergy between the GNN's encoding of structured context and the causal decoding in \name{} is critical for accurately and efficiently modeling and generalizing to complex, previously unseen interventions.